top of page

 Shal examining noodles at a super local pho shop on a private My Son Sanctuary tour from Hoi An.

-Shal examining noodles at a super local pho shop.
+Shal examining noodles at a local pho shop.

 One of the most famous caves here?
 Am Phu Cave, a Buddhist vision of hell filled with statues depicting karma, punishment, and repentance.
 Basically, it’s a terrifying but effective reminder to live a good life.

-And trust us, there’s no shortage of Buddha statues to either pray to or strike a pose with — whatever moves your spirit (or your Instagram feed).
+And trust us, there’s no shortage of Buddha statues to either pray to or strike a pose with, whatever moves your spirit (or your Instagram feed).
+Huyen Khong Cave was one of our favourites.

 As with most tours (private or not), you're inevitably led to your guide’s buddy’s shop, where they promise you a "good price."
-So, off we went to a family-owned marble carving studio, and wow — they had some seriously cool pieces.
+So, off we went to a family-owned marble carving studio, and wow, they had some seriously beautiful pieces.

 Watching the artisans at work was mesmerising, and the craftsmanship was next-level.